Types of Learning Disabilities and Learning Differences

 The Spectrum and Learning Disorders

 It’s important to understand all the different types of learning disabilities, as well as other diagnoses that are not considered to fall within that category.
 For example, if an individual is on the autism spectrum, that does not mean they have a learning disability.
 While it is possible to be on the spectrum and also have a learning disability, one does not automatically go with the other.
-Those on the spectrum may have different learning needs and a different learning style, but that does not mean that they have a learning disability.
+Those on the spectrum may have different learning needs and different learning styles, but that does not mean that they have a learning disability.
 Supporting students with a learning disability and others with autism can mean different things and they should not be classified into one area.

 When discussing academic environments and learning differences, it’s important to go over executive functioning.
-Executive functioning is a set of skills that are heavily used in school and develop at a very young age.
+Executive functioning is a set of skills that are heavily used in school and developed at a very young age.
 Less developed executive functioning skills do not mean that an individual has a learning disability.
 However, those who have a learning disability may have their executive functioning skills impacted as a result.

-Educators Role in Executive Functions
+Educators' Role in Executive Functions

 Educators have many different options and resources that can be used to help every student feel supported.
 Executive functioning skills can be increased in the classroom environment, as educators play a large role in that process.
 Being aware of the learning style of students, as well as any disabilities that may impact their time in the classroom, is an important part of classroom awareness.
 Those with learning difficulties deserve every opportunity possible to succeed.